 17. We have to take action when unreasonable actions or behaviour impair the functioning of the OIA.
 We aim to do this in a way that, wherever possible, allows a complaint to progress through our process.
 We will try to ensure that any action we take is the minimum required to address the unacceptable actions or behaviour, taking into account any relevant personal circumstances of the User.

 18. It may be necessary to apply restrictions to the User’s contact with the OIA or its staff.
-Any decision in this regard will be taken by the Independent Adjudicator, the Deputy Adjudicators or Chief Operating Officer and Company Secretary.
+A decision in this regard may be taken by any OIA manager.

 19. The OIA will take any action(s) that it considers to be appropriate in relation to any unacceptable actions or behaviour.
 Normally we will write to tell the complainant why we believe their behaviour is unacceptable, what action we are taking and the duration of that action.
 Some of the options that we are likely to consider are: